Video games from the 80s were a starting point for games we see today.

 No matter how many times you failed, you would try again and again to save the princess.

-Whether you are a 80s gamer, or not, you probably heard about this game.
+Whether you are a 80s gamer, you probably heard about this game.

-Pacman was established in 1981 but has remained popular up to now.
+Pacman established itself in 1981 but has remained popular up to now.

 The game involves Pacman going around eating dots or his digital cookies.